Qualitative Transcription-Mediated Amplification

 - Aids in the diagnosis of bacterial vaginosis, vulvovaginal candidiasis, and trichomoniasis

-- Components include Lactobacillus (L. gasseri, L. crispatus, and L. jensenii), Gardnerella vaginalis, Atopobium vaginae, Trichomonas vaginalis, Candida glabrata, and other Candida species (C. albicans, C. parapsilosis, C. dubliniensis, and C. tropicalis)
+- Test detects Lactobacillus (L. gasseri, L. crispatus, and L. jensenii), Gardnerella vaginalis, Atopobium vaginae, Trichomonas vaginalis, Candida glabrata, and other Candida species (C. albicans, C. parapsilosis, C. dubliniensis, and C. tropicalis)

 The most common causes of infectious vaginitis are bacterial vaginosis (BV), candida vaginitis (CV), and trichomoniasis (TV).
 Vaginitis is one of the most frequent reasons women seek medical care, with an estimated 70% of patients diagnosed with bacterial vaginosis, CV/vulvovaginal candidiasis (VVC), or trichomoniases (sexually transmitted).
 Women with trichomoniasis or bacterial vaginosis are at a greater risk of acquiring HIV and other sexually transmitted infections such as chlamydia, gonorrhea, and herpes simplex virus (HSV).
 Premature deliveries and infants with low birth weight have been associated with symptomatic bacterial vaginosis and trichomoniasis in pregnant women.
 Diagnosis can be especially complicated due to the prevalence of coinfections.